Magnetostatic modes and criticality in quantum-Ising materials: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank M Libersky, DM Silevitch, and TF Rosenbaum, for use of their experimental data.
-The author would also like to thank S Geim and the Rosenbaum group for feedback and helpful discussions.
+The author is indebted to M Libersky, DM Silevitch, and TF Rosenbaum for use of their experimental data.
+The author would also like to thank AA Geim and the Rosenbaum group for feedback and helpful discussions.
 Experimental work at the California Institute of Technology was supported by U.S. Department of Energy Basic Energy Sciences Grant No. DESC0014866.